pushhub/fucktrump/README.md

 - Go to https://app.statuscake.com/YourStatus2.php and click the gear 'settings' button next to your domain
 - Under 'Select test type' select 'HEAD'
 - For 'Check rate' select 5 Min.
-- Under the 'HTTP communications options' pocket, click the [x] on the 204 status to remove it from the list of statuses that will generate an alert
+- Under the 'HTTP communications options' pocket, click the [x] on the 204 status to remove it from the list of statuses that will generate an alert.
 - Scroll down and click 'Save Now.'
 - Run `heroku logs --tail` to make sure the pinger is working.